Volkswagen Phaeton: Reception and sales

-Third series (2008) (GP2)
+Third series (GP2; 2008)

-The vehicle was unveiled in 2007 Geneva Motor Show.
+The vehicle was unveiled at the 2007 Geneva Motor Show.

 Update included new LED daytime running lights, as well as a freshened centre console with revamped controls and materials.
 New Fuel Stratified Injection (FSI) V6 petrol engine with greater power and fuel efficiency (206 kW / 280 PS) which satisfy Euro-5 emissions standards is also available.

 Other changes to the car for 2009 included: three new types of alloy wheels (17, 18 and 19 inch), a slightly modified radiator grille, three new exterior colours, the new leather colour, the new wood trims, white switch illumination instead of red, accent and switch trim in the new "Warm gray" colour, an upgraded car key, makeup mirror in the rear on the LWB version, dampers optimised for low-friction, Carbon fibre-reinforced Silicon Carbide (C/SiC) ceramic composite brakes (front) on the Phaeton W12, as well as a rearview camera (Rear Assist) and blind spot warning system Side Assist.

-Fourth series (2011) (GP3)
+Fourth series (GP3; 2011)

 The vehicle was unveiled in the 2010 Beijing International Automotive Exhibition.

 The car for 2011 got a new front fascia to more closely resemble the Volkswagen styling direction first seen on the Golf Mk VI.
 This included new LED running lights, bi-xenon headlights and a new bumper with LED fog lights.
 The rear LED clusters were altered to mimic those found on facelifted Touran, Sharan, the new Touareg and the new Passat.

 The interior benefited from some new technologies, but retained the 2009 MY layout.
 The Phaeton was offered in two wheelbase lengths (standard and long) and two seating layouts (standard five seats and optional four seats with full centre console).
 In the five-seat version, the front seats can be adjusted 12 ways.
 Standard features include all wheel drive, air suspension, and four zone automatic climate control.
 A multifunction steering wheel can be ordered in leather or wood leather.

-The W12 engine option was deleted from the European and international markets except China where it was still offered until the end of Phaeton production in 2016.
+After the 2011 model year, the W12 engine option was deleted from the European and international markets except China where it was still offered until the end of Phaeton production in 2016.

-Fifth series (2014) (GP4)
+Fifth series (GP4; 2014)

 A further, minor facelift was introduced in 2014, including exterior alterations to the front fog lights and darkened rear lights.
 The interior was also updated including a new gear lever, gloss black accents around the gear lever and steering controls and the introduction of a new removable touch screen remote for rear passengers.